Updated April 10, 2020

 - Sweat more than usual

-- Have an internal body temperature not in the range of 98-101 degrees Fahrenheit
+- Have an internal body temperature not in the range of 98-101 degrees Fahrenheit or possibly a degree or so higher if it is really hot out (a foal’s range will be slightly higher 99-102)

-- Have pale skin or mucous membranes
+- Have pale mucous membranes

 - Have unusual abscesses on their body or in their mouths (potentially signifying a serious infectious condition called Pigeon Fever)